kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 Again, different layers serve different needs.

-## The AI Era Rewards Frameworks That Know What They Are
+## The AI Era Rewards Frameworks That Know What They Are { #frameworks-know-themselves }

 A framework with unclear identity creates unclear guidance.